EARTH (a play about people)

 For thousands of years of human history, having a child was crucial to the survival of tribes, families, farms, races... humanity itself.
 As technology and medicine advanced, the stakes dropped; for many of us, need has been replaced with choice.
 Now, as the global population climbs toward 10 billion, life expectancy increases, resources become precious, and the consequences of climate change barrel down on us, how we personally and globally consider the effects of our species' multiplication has never been more crucial.
 Is there a limit to humanity?
 Are we responsible for each other?
 How do we balance the beauty and brilliance of our species with the impact our very presence has on the world we rely on?

-Our September stage of development for EARTH (a play about people) is made possible in part by a 2014 LMCC Process Space artist residency.
+Our September stage of development for EARTH (a play about people) was made possible in part by a 2014 LMCC Process Space artist residency.
 Lower Manhattan Cultural Council (LMCC) empowers artists by providing them with networks, resources, and support, to create vibrant, sustainable communities in Lower Manhattan and beyond.